-Following the upload of Term 1 and Semester 1 reports to the Parent Portal, the College will conduct Parent/Student/Teacher Interviews.
-These evenings will provide parents and students the opportunity to meet with subject teachers.
+Parent teacher interviews are offered twice per year.
+These evenings provide parents and students the opportunity to meet with subject teachers.
 At the interview, student's individual progress is discussed, as well as strategies that encourage greater success.

 The College uses the online booking system Parent Teacher Online (PTO).
 The link to PTO is available on the Parent Portal and log on details will be sent to parents and guardians prior to the evenings.
 Dates for Parent/Student/Teacher Interviews will be promoted on Parent Portal, the College Calendar and in the newsletter.